osarthak/LibreY/docker/README.md

 ### Building a docker image

-If you don't want to use the image that is already available on `docker hub`, then you can simply build the Dockerfile directly from the github repository using the command:
+If you don't want to use the image that is already available on the GitHub container registry, then you can simply build the Dockerfile directly from the GitHub repository using the command:

 ```sh
 docker build https://github.com/Ahwxorg/librey.git -t librey:latest